HexarchGit/se_project_react/README.md

 ## About the project

 The idea of the application is pretty simple - we make a call to an API, which then responds with the daily weather forecast.
 We collect the weather data, process it, and then based on the forecast, we recommend suitable clothing to the user.
+You can see suitable clothes of other users, like if, if you are logged in, and control your collection from your profile.

+## Running the Project

+`npm run start` — to launch the server

+`npm run dev` — to launch the server with the hot reload feature

+## Project features

+- JavaScript
+- React
+- Vite
+- API connectors

 ## Links